YOUR GUIDE TO EXCLUSIVELY PUMPING – EVERYTHING YOU NEED TO CONSIDER

 - Many moms find that having two pump kits make exclusive pumping more manageable.
 You can rotate the pump parts and don’t have to wash your pump parts immediately after each pumping session.
 This will allow you to wash every other pumping session.

-- Another must have is a pumping bag.
+- Another must-have is a pumping bag.

 In the beginning, you need to pump as often as your baby is eating.
 It doesn’t need to be at the same time.
 It does need to be the same number of times.
+A newborn needs to eat at least eight times a day.

 You need to pump during the night.
 Our prolactin levels are highest during the night.
 You need to take advantage of this.
 Pumping during the night is important, even if you produce tons of milk.